I am a Software Development Engineer in Test working for the Windows Sound team. You can contact me via email: mateer at microsoft dot com

 Methodology - I started with Disney's own "50 animated features" list as present on the Tangled DVD.
 To this I added the list of Pixar and (somewhat more controversially) Studio Ghibli movies released under the Disney name.

 1 Nausicaä of the Valley of Wind is technically not a Studio Ghibli film as the studio was not founded until after the film was released.
 2 In The Black Cauldron, Taran is not yet aware that he is a prince.
 3 In The Little Mermaid, Ursula briefly has a claim to being a queen.
 Her relationship to Triton is never made clear; if she is his ex-wife, Ariel and her sisters are potentially her daughters.
 4 In The Little Mermaid, Triton is briefly incapacitated.
 His eldest daughter thus has a brief claim to being Queen.
 5 In Beauty and the Beast, Belle's princess status hinges on whether she is married to the Beast.
 6 In Aladdin, Aladdin spends a fair amount of time transformed into a prince, though it is not clear where his principality lies.
 7 In Aladdin, Jafar is briefly Sultan and attempts to woo Jasmine, though there is no reciprocity in their relationship.
 8 In The Lion King it is perhaps best not to inquire too closely into the precise nature of the familial relationships between members of the pride in question.
 9 The Lion King ends with a shot of Simba and Nala's cub being presented, but it is not clear whether the cub is male or female; in sequels it is made clear that the cub is a girl and her name is Kiara.
 10 Charlotte's father is King of Mardi Gras, so Charlotte is princess for only one day.
 Still, Once a Princess, Always a Princess.
+11 When Elsa abandons Arendelle, there is a case to be made that Anna is de facto Queen.
+Anna herself would dispute this claim.

 Is Belle a Disney princess?